Virtual reality, augmented reality, and the right LMS can all help you transform learning and development

 By 2025, millennials are expected to make up 75% of the total workforce.
 As digital natives, they rely on technology not only to communicate with others, but also to learn new skills and educate themselves.
 For organisations where the workforce is made up of younger employees – at present or in the future – L&D teams have to think about what this means for the way their employees learn and develop.

 Over the past three years, 59% of talent developers have been spending a larger portion of their budget on online learning, and mobile learning has also increased by 5%.
-Employees are now valuing more social, interactive, and collaborative online learning environments with intuitive technology which means that L&D teams have to work with the best technologies to provide this learning environment.
+Employees are now valuing more social learning, interactive, and collaborative online learning environments with intuitive technology which means that L&D teams have to work with the best technologies to provide this learning environment.

 By investing in technologies like virtual and augmented reality, or a learning management system (LMS), organisations can transform L&D for the next generation of employees.